HadoukenIO/js-adapter/tutorials/Window.getWebWindow.md

-Returns the [Window Object](https://developer.mozilla.org/en-US/docs/Web/API/Window) that is available via the global web context and returned by the Window interface's [open()](https://developer.mozilla.org/en-US/docs/Web/API/Window/open) method.
-The target window needs to be in the same render process and same domain (same OpenFin Application).
+Returns the [Window Object](https://developer.mozilla.org/en-US/docs/Web/API/Window) that represents the web context of the target window.
+This is the same object that you would get from calling [window.open()](https://developer.mozilla.org/en-US/docs/Web/API/Window/open) in a standard web context.
+The target window needs to be in the same application as the requesting window as well as comply with [same-origin](https://developer.mozilla.org/en-US/docs/Web/Security/Same-origin_policy) policy requirements.

 #### Injecting content into an empty window.